Choose another writer in this calendar:

 Ian Fleming was born in London, the son of Major Valentine Fleming, a Conservative M.P., who was killed in World War I, and Evelyn St. Croix Fleming.
 Ian was the second of four boys.
 Like his father and elder brother before him, he was educated at Eton, where he excelled in the difficult steeple chase contest.
 His first story, 'The Ordeal of Caryl St. George', was published in the college magazine.
 From Eton he was expelled following "some alleged trouble with one of the boys' maids".

 After resigning from the Sandhurst Military Academy without an officer’s commission, which infuriated his mother, Fleming spent some time studying languages in the Austrian Alps.
 There he became briefly engaged with a Swiss woman, Monique Panchaud de Bottomes.
 Fleming failed the Foreign Service exam, and found himself at the age of twenty-three without a career.
 In 1931 he was employded by Reuters news agency.
-For a period he worked as a journalist in Moscow, then a banker and a stock-broker in London from 1935 to 1939.
+For a period he worked as a journalist in Moscow, where the Russians knew that he was on some intelligence job or other, then a banker and a stock-broker in London from 1935 to 1939.
 Even though Fleming was a lousy stock broker, he managed make enough money to buy his own place, a former baptist chapel.

 In the 1930s, Fleming's elder brother Peter (1907-1971), a travel writer and novelist, gained fame with Brazilian Adventure (1933), about an expedition into Mato Grosso, and News from Tartary (1936), describing a journey from Peking to Kashmir.
 Peter Fleming published also science fiction stories.

-During World War II Fleming was a high ranking naval officer in the British intelligence.
-Owing in part to his facility with languages, he was a personal assistant to Admiral John H. Godfrey, who served as the model for James Bond's commanding officer, "M".
+During World War II Fleming was a high ranking naval officer in the British Naval Intelligence.
+He was "a skilled fixer and a vigorous showman," wrote Donald McLachlan, the historian of room 39.
+Owing in part to his facility with languages and his social confidence, he was appointed personal assistant to Admiral John H. Codfrey behind the door to room 38.
+Codfrey served as the model for James Bond's commanding officer, "M".
 Fleming organized the No. 30 Assault Unit - the Germans had successfully used similar Intelligence assault unit in Crete in 1941.
 During a training exercise Fleming had to swim underwater and attach a mine to a tanker.
 This act became material for the climax of Live and Let Die (1954).
 Commissioned by the Admiralty, Fleming traveled around the world to coordinate intelligence for the new British Pacific Fleet.
 On one journey he visited Jamaica, where he later build his home.
 After the war Fleming was a foreign manager of Kemsley Newspapers.
 He held this post until the newspaper group became Thomson Newspapers in 1959.

 Fleming's first book was not a spy novel but a foreign correspondent's guide-book which was issued for the education of his staff.
 In 1952 he married Lady Ann Rothermere, his long-time mistress, in Jamaica.
 Their son Caspar was born a few months later.
 At the wedding Noėl Coward, Fleming's neighbor, served as master of ceremonies.
 Lord Rothermere was the owner of the Daily Mail.
 Fleming, who was her third husband, had first met her in 1939, but they became seriously involved after the war.
 The marriage was unhappy.
 In Jamaica Fleming had a long-running affair with Blanche Blackwell, whose son founded Island Records, which turned Jamaican music global.